-The subject contents of that the course portfolio and structure meets several elements which match with the University philosophy and strategy such as outward facing, externality and industrial involvement, looking to meet the needs of industry, and being industrially focused in delivery with work based learning.
+The subject contents of the portfolio and structure meet elements that align to the University philosophy and strategy such as outward facing, externality and industrial involvement, looking to meet the needs of industry, and being industrially focused on delivery with work-related learning and projects.

-The course is learner focused, providing you with the necessary academic qualifications to underpin and progress in your chosen apprenticeship career.
-It is externally supported, through the input from Industry and our industrial partners and provides a viable study platform through a variety of delivery modes with links and feedback from a wide range of industries.
+The programme is learner focused, providing you with the necessary academic qualifications to underpin and progress in your chosen Engineering career.
+The programme is supported by Employers and will be continually informed through your engagement with industrial partners.